-This One Man Storytelling Show explores Social Justice through the eyes and life of a gay son of two Holocaust Survivors who becomes a German citizen.
-It has been performed in a College theater setting, but can also be conducted in Synagogues, Churches, or at your organization's space.
+This One Man Storytelling Show explores Social Justice and the History of the Civil Rights Movement through the eyes and life of a gay son of two Holocaust Survivors who becomes a German citizen.
+Growing up with a German Jewish Washington Heights background, while being opening gay in the 1960's gives one a unique perspective.
+The performance has been performed in a College theater setting, but can also be conducted in Synagogues, Churches, High Schools, or at your organization's space.
+Rick combines the lessons that he learned from the Holocaust with the the struggle for LGBT Rights to explain how far America has come.
 People can laugh while tackling difficult subjects.
 For more information, click on Show photo.

-Check out "STORIES" for Blogs, Articles, Family Stories and Webpages that deal with the life of Rick Landman, and subjects exploring LGBT (gay) History, German, Jewish, Holocaust-related subjects.
+Check out Articles Family Stories and Webpages that deal with the life of Rick Landman, and subjects exploring LGBT (gay) History, German, Jewish, Holocaust-related subjects.
+You will also find Series of blog pieces to explore the Lessons from the Holocaust or LGBT Rights Movement in greater detail.
 There is even a link to follow"Riding the Arc of History" which is Rick Landman's book.
 There are also webpages relating Rick's family background, including how his father was both an inmate in Dachau and an American Soldier who liberated Dachau.
 For more information, click on the icon.

-This section will also link to various webpages of Organizations that handle LGBT (gay), Jewish, German and Holocaust-related concerns; especially when they overlap.
-This is the main webpage for the International Association of Lesbian and Gay Children of Holocaust Survivors and several other second generation sites.
+This webpage also contents various Organizations.
+It includes the International Association of Lesbian and Gay Children of Holocaust Survivors and several other second generation sites.
 Some are still listed for historical purposes, but they no longer exist.